England to allow limited number of fans back into stadiums starting in December | Goal.com

 And then stadiums in areas placed in tier 3 will have to continue to hold events behind closed doors.

-The government is expected to announce what tiers each area will placed in on Thursday.
+The government is expected to announce what tiers each area will be placed in on Thursday.

+"Fans have been greatly missed at Premier League matches and therefore we welcome the Prime Minister’s announcement today regarding the return of supporters for the first time since March, albeit at small numbers," the Premier League said in a statement.

+"Our ambition remains to work with Government to increase attendance to more substantial levels.
+Until this can be done, many fans will be unable to attend games and our clubs will continue to operate matches at a financial loss.

 Supporters have been unable to attend football matches in England since the top levels of the sport were suspended because of the coronavirus pandemic in March.